 Date written October 2021

-Written by: Model Policy
+Written by: LCC Model Policy

 Date approved by staff: October 2021

 Date Formally Approved by Governors November 2021

 Date Policy became effective October 2021

-Review Date October 2022- No updates Next Review: October 2023
+Review Date October 2022- No updates October 2023- No updates

-Date added to Website: October 2021

 INTRODUCTION

 - Each Governing Body must establish and keep under review a charging and remissions policy that complies with statutory requirements and has regard to the Authority's policy statements on charging. - No charges apply unless the governing body of the school or local authority has drawn up a charging policy giving details of the optional extras or board and lodging that they intend to charge for, and a remissions policy. - A draft charging policy for schools is suggested in Appendix A, schools can adapt this to their own circumstances within any statutory requirements.